11 Key Ways to Protect Your Online Presence

 However, scammers know how to create these encrypted sites too.
 They often create fake, encrypted sites that look like organizations you are familiar with.
 This means that not all https sites are legit.

-• Don’t spam you with exaggerated promises, extremely low prices, or blinking ads.
+• Avoid spamming you with exaggerated promises, unusually low prices, or blinking ads.

 7. Regularly Install Updates & Patches